JamesGold/ourlocal/_posts/2018-05-02-Bull & Dog readies for openning day.markdown

 The first of the Our Local sites opens this Friday (4th May) in the north west of England, and we can’t wait!
-Located on Liverpool Road in Burscough, the Bull & Dog has undergone a significant refurbishment to make it a home from home – a proper local pub.
+Located on Liverpool Road in Burscough, the Bull & Dog has undergone a significant refurbishment to make it a home from home – a proper<!--more--> local pub.

 The refurbishment includes furniture being replaced, the outside of the pub being re-painted, and a new play area being constructed!
 New publicans Sabrina and Richie have lived in nearby Ormskirk for over 20 years and have a wide background in the local area – including running a plumbing and heating business.